 The unspoiled environment and intact Polynesian culture are the main reasons to come.
 It's inexpensive and the public services are good.

-Air New Zealand, Air Pacific, and Polynesian Blue fly to Samoa.
+Air New Zealand, Fiji Airways, and Virgin Samoa fly to Samoa.

 About 185,000 people live in Samoa, three-quarters on Upolu and another quarter on Savaii.